Button

 <button type="button" class="btn btn-default active">Selected</button>

-Use a .btn-primary button to call attention to an action on a form or to highlight the strongest call to action on a page.
+Use a primary button to call attention to an action on a form or to highlight the strongest call to action on a page.
+Primary buttons should only appear once per container (not including the application header or in a modal dialog).
+Not every screen requires a primary button.
+Add .btn-primary.

 <button type="button" class="btn btn-primary" disabled>Disabled</button>